kevinvh1995/Piano3/hardware/README.md

 The PS/2 keyboard interface shield for DE10-Lite is provided in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## License
-The PS/2 keyboard interface shield for DE10-Lite is part of the SOC classes for HAN Engineering Hoofmodule Embedded Hardware Engineering.
+The PS/2 keyboard interface shield for DE10-Lite is part of the SOC classes for HAN Engineering Hoofdmodule Embedded Hardware Engineering.
-The PS/2 keyboard interface shield for DE10-Lite is free: You may redistribute it and/or modify it under the terms of a Creative  Commons Attribution-NonCommercial 4.0 International License (http://creativecommons.org/licenses/by-nc/4.0/) by Remko Welling (http://han-ese.nl/~rwelling) E-mail: remko.welling@han.nl
+The design of the PS/2 keyboard interface shield for DE10-Lite is free: You may redistribute it and/or modify it under the terms of a Creative  Commons Attribution-NonCommercial 4.0 International License (http://creativecommons.org/licenses/by-nc/4.0/) by Remko Welling (http://han-ese.nl/~rwelling) E-mail: remko.welling@han.nl

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.